austinfreenet/afn-docs/afn_nextgen_project.md

 I setup an afn-isconf user on baadsvik and clone the afn-isconf repo there.
 The next step is to create a base Debian Jessie image on the HP pro(backup Win10 VM first?)

+## 2017-7-18

+Booting up the HP pro in the middle of the middle rack to see what we've got.
+Reset the root password to our usual one.
+Looked at the Win10 VM.
+We'll probably have to start fresh and disable a bunch of services.
+Let's not bother backing it up.
+Wiping the HP pro and starting with a fresh Debian Jessie install.

+Installed via Jessie live CD booted into Live mode.
+This installs a full desktop environment <- boo.
+Let's try again booted into text-based installer mode.
+Same full desktop setup!
+Perhaps it's because there was already a Debian Jessie XFCE setup on there before?
+Let's try formatting the drive.
+That didn't seem to work.
+Trying the netinst iso image instead of the live one.